crass/libkeepass/README.rst

 element tree is protected, serialized, compressed and encrypted according to the settings in the file header and written to a stream.

-Currently the Twofish, the ChaCha20 encryption algorithm and Argon2 key derivation algorithm are unsupported.
+Currently the ChaCha20 encryption algorithm and Argon2 key derivation algorithm are unsupported.

 Examples
 --------